rouille/YelpKaggle/README.md

 ## Datasets and Inputs
 All the photographs and attributes can be found in the data section of the competition on Kaggle (click [here](https://www.kaggle.com/c/yelp-restaurant-photo-classification/data)).
-Each image is mapped to a business identification number.
-The businesses can be tagged with 9 different labels:
+Each image is mapped to a business identification number and each business is tagged as follow:
 1. good_for_lunch
 2. good_for_dinner
 3. takes_reservations